kiplangatkorir/driftguard/README.md

 This is just one way you can use DriftGuard.
 It fits easily into your workflow, whether you're working with batch processing, real-time APIs, or other machine learning pipelines.

 ## Contributing
 Want to contribute?
 Awesome!
+We have alot of issues.
 Here’s how you can help:
 1. Fork the repository.
 2. Make your changes.
 3. Submit a pull request!